Cacti/documentation/syslog-plugin.md

 3.) copy config.php.dist to config.php

 5.)
-You have two options for storing syslog information you can either use the exisiting Cacti Database or use a dedicated database for syslog as syslog databases especially for large networks can grow pretty quick it may be wise to create a dedicated database.
+You have two options for storing syslog information you can either use the existing Cacti Database or use a dedicated database for syslog as syslog databases especially for large networks can grow pretty quick it may be wise to create a dedicated database.
 To use a dedicated DB first create a database